MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-faq.md

 **What type of updates to Windows 10 Team OS will continue until mainstream support ends?**

 - At a minimum, consistent with previously announced support for Windows 10, Surface Hubs will continue to receive security updates.
-We will only drive bug fixes and security updates.
-We will no longer add new features to the Windows 10 Team OS.
+We'll no longer add new features to the Windows 10 Team OS.

 **What happens after mainstream support ends on October 14, 2025?**